wamp-proto/wamp-proto/flatbuffers/README.md

 2. `Arguments|list`
 3. `Arguments|list, ArgumentsKw|dict`

-This pattern repeats across **all** WAMP messages that can carry application payload, namely:
+This pattern repeats across **all** WAMP messages that can carry application payload, namely the following 7 WAMP messages:

 * `PUBLISH`
 * `EVENT`